vikash-india/UnixNotes2Myself/src/commands/openssl.md

 # - Use -in /dev/stdin option to read the content from standard input
 # - Use -text option to to display readable text content
 # - Use -noout to avoid spitting out PEM formatted certificate details
-openssl x509 -in www.google.com.crt -noout –text
+openssl x509 -in www.google.com.crt -noout text

 # Get the certificate and pipe it to decode the certificate
-openssl s_client -connect google.com:443 < /dev/null 2>/dev/null | openssl x509  -in /dev/stdin -noout –text
+openssl s_client -connect google.com:443 < /dev/null 2>/dev/null | openssl x509  -in /dev/stdin -noout -text

 # Check start date and end date of a certificate
 openssl s_client -connect google.com:443 < /dev/null 2>/dev/null | openssl x509  -in /dev/stdin -noout -dates